VitaliyShevchenko/go-with-clouds-tasks/Task3.md

 - Must only match DELETE requests for **specific_uri** (you will have to choose the URI).
 - Must respond with a status 200 (Ok) indicating a successful deletion with additional information.
 In this case, the response body can contain the deleted resource or some details about the deletion.
-- Must respond with a status 204 (No content) indicating a successful deletion with no additional information (response body is empty).
-- Must respond with a status 202 (Accepted) is returned if the server accepted the request, but the deletion has not been completed.
 - Must respond with a 404 (Not found) if no resource exists at the given URI.

 **Note**: A good level of documentation and unit test coverage is required.